 Garlic for horses is a popular supplement as it is rich is selenium and sulfur.
-Sulphur is recognized as having blood-cleansing properties that are useful in treating and preventing equine disease.
+Sulphur is recognized as having blood-cleansing properties that are useful in traditionally treating and preventing equine disease.
 However, it is essential that over supplementation of garlic does not occur.

 Garlic contains a compound called allicin, which is released when garlic is chewed or crushed.
 Allicin is a natural defence mechanism for garlic cloves against pathogens in the soils.

 It has also been stated that garlic supplementation assists in improving equine respiratory problems, acts as a natural fly repellent and maintains beneficial gut flora.

 * McDowells animal products are not intended to replace veterinary care or medication.
 Our supplements are offered as support for your animal’s condition and not as a cure.
 All our oral supplements are to be consumed voluntarily by your animal in feed, treats or liquid.

 Recommended dosage: 15-60 grams per day depending on the size of the horse.
 Soak in water until soft and add to feed.

 Keep to recommended dosages.
 Do not use garlic if a horse has been scouring chronically, and use caution if you are feeding garlic to nursing mares as it may flavour/taint the milk and upset the foal’s digestive system.

 There is a toxic element in Garlic called N-propyl disulfide which can change an enzyme within a horse's red blood cells, it depletes the cell of a chemical known as phosphate dehydrogenase - whose task is to protect the blood cells from damage caused by oxidation.